nicholastickle/prompt-library/README.md

 clear - Clear conversation history and start fresh

+prompt [promptName] - Injects the saved .md prompt file into the existing chat that has been started.
+Example: prompt random-vegan-dish

 The chat maintains context, so Claude will remember everything you've discussed during the session.
 Once the session is ended, claude will no longer remember the chat.

 ---